astroquackers/gmosfc/README.md

 Once installed, you can begin generating quick finding charts for a variety of GMOS modes.

+*1. GMOS two target acqusition, using synthetic GAIA DR2 images*

-Creating a GMOS finding chart for a two target acqusition using synthetic GAIA DR2 images.
-You must enter the target name, and User 1 and User 2 coordinates.
-Optional arguements include  Program ID, slitwidth (default of 1 arcsec), and the position of the scalebar.
-The desired position angle, and the Base coordinates are calculated automatically, and saved to the log.
+Create a GMOS finding chart for a two target acqusition using synthetic GAIA DR2 images.
+You must enter the target name, and User 1 and User 2 coordinates in the astropy.SkyCoord format.
+The desired position angle, and the Base coordinates are calculated, and saved to the log.
+Optional arguements include  Program ID, slitwidth (default of 1 arcsec), position of the scalebar, and SkyCoord options unit, frame, and epoch.
 Do not use the GAIA synthetic images if your target is a galaxy.

     import gmosfc as gfc
     gfc.gmos_twotarget_gaiasyn("AL18_688+ALS18_689", '17h36m35.414s', '-33d30m12.7s', '17h36m36.11s', '-33d30m58.61s', slitwidth=2, pnum='GS-2020A-403', corner='bottom right')
     ...

 Creating a GMOS finding chart for a blind offset acqusition using DSS images.
 You must enter the target name, Base and User 1 coordinates.
 Additional arguements include the sky survey (deafults to DSS), which can be chosen from https://astroquery.readthedocs.io/en/latest/skyview/skyview.html

+    gfc.gmos_blindoffset("